openstack/tacker/doc/source/user/etsi_vnf_deployment_as_vm_with_user_data.rst

 * vimConnectionInfo

 .. note::

-      You can skip ``vimConnectionInfo`` only when you have the default VIM described in :doc:`../cli/cli-legacy-vim`.
+  You can skip ``vimConnectionInfo`` only when you have the default VIM described in :doc:`/cli/cli-legacy-vim`.

 .. note::

-      This operation can specify the ``vimConnectionInfo``
-      for the VNF instance.
+  This operation can specify the ``vimConnectionInfo`` for the VNF instance.
   Even if this operation specify multiple ``vimConnectionInfo`` associated with one VNF instance, only one of them will be used for life cycle management operations.

-Param file with only required parameters:
+An example of a param file with only required parameters:

 .. code-block:: console